-The collection is so large that some of it has been relocated to other museums in Florence.
+The collection is so large that part of it has been relocated to other museums in Florence.
 Other collections were added to the Gallery, namely the Collection of Prints and Drawings by various artists and the Contini Bonacossi Collection.
-Also, there is a collection of 17th century artists' self-portraits at the Vasari Corridor.
+Also, there is a collection of 17th-century artists' self-portraits at the Vasari Corridor.
 This elevated passageway connects the gallery with the Pitti Palace.
 You can easily use up half a day browsing through the artworks.

-The museum is made up of forty-five rooms that group the paintings and artworks in chronological order.
-The ground floor features the frescoes by Andrea de Vasari (Famous Men) and the restored remains of the Romanesque S. Pier Scheraggio church.
+The museum comprises forty-five rooms that group the paintings and artworks in chronological order.
+The ground floor features Andrea de Vasari's frescoes (Famous Men) and the restored remains of the Romanesque S. Pier Scheraggio church.
 On the second floor, you will find the collection of prints and drawings initiated by Leopoldo de' Medici.
 The long hall is also lined with frescos of grotesques as well as ancient statues.